The future of work: what is it and how do we prepare?

-The OECD Employment Outlook 2019: The Future of Work predicts 14% of existing jobs could disappear as a result of automation in the next 15 to 20 years, while another 32% are likely to change radically as individual tasks are automated (OECD, 2019).
+The OECD Employment Outlook 2019: The Future of Work predicts 14 per cent of existing jobs could disappear as a result of automation in the next 15 to 20 years, while another 32 per cent are likely to change radically as individual tasks are automated (OECD, 2019).
 There are also strong arguments that increased demand for new roles will offset the decreasing demand for others (WEF, 2018).

 In terms of which jobs are vulnerable, labour markets around the world are showing ‘job polarisation’: a decline in the share of middle-skill, middle-wage jobs involving routine, easily automated tasks (such as administrative work in offices, production roles in factories, program administrators, bank staff and accounting clerks), while high and low-skill jobs increase, says Dr Pekarek.

 But many experts suggest we should be focusing on the level of tasks within jobs.
 This better indicates the nuanced impact technology will have, and the shift towards a skills-based labour market as a result (Lu, J. 2019).